MavisAmoateng18/Career-Change-/README.md

 # Career-Change-
-This analysis focuses on how people changes their career.
+This analysis focuses on how people changes their career.The analysis was done using python and SQL.

 ## SOURCE                  KAGGLE
 ## COLUMNS                 23